ninjaboy/book-exploring-async-basics/src/3_0_the_operating_system.md

 needs to be talked about within a reference frame and I explained that the OS might stop and start your process at any time.

 What we call synchronous code is in most cases code that appears as synchronous to us as programmers.
-Neither the OS or the CPU live in a fully synchronous world.
+Neither the OS nor the CPU live in a fully synchronous world.

 Operating systems use `preemptive multitasking` and as long as the operating system you're running is preemptively scheduling processes, you won't have a guarantee that your code runs instruction by instruction without interruption.